How can reciprocity help you market industrial products to engineers?

 Several years ago, fourteen teams of college students in the Stanford Technology Ventures Program were tasked with growing $5 in seed money in 2 hours.

 Then a funny thing happened: People who stopped by started donating money.
 Lots of money.
-Way more than $1 per person, on average.
 And many of the students donated money whether the tire check showed that they needed air or not.

 Does every person send a check to March of Dimes?
 No, of course not.

 Your sense of obligation to return a favor doesn’t always outweigh other considerations.
 But sometimes it does.
-Often enough, in fact, to provide a favorable return on the charity’s investment.
-That little dime mailer returns about $20 million annually to the March of Dimes.
+Often enough, in fact, that the little dime mailer returns about $20 million annually to the March of Dimes.
 It’s a great illustration of the fact that reciprocity often results in exchanges of completely unequal value.

-The principle of reciprocity is at work when you host PDH events for engineers.
-A PDH event is a webinar or lunch & learn where you present an educational topic related to the products you sell, and award professional development hours (PDH) to the engineers in attendance.
+The principle of reciprocity is at work when you host free webinars for engineers where you present an educational topic related to the products you sell, and award professional development hours (PDH) to the engineers in attendance.

-• Demonstrate topic authority and position yourself as a valuable resource that engineers can rely on to help solve their problems.
+An educational webinar affords you a full hour to demonstrate topic authority and position your company as a valuable resource that engineers can rely on to help solve their problems.

 To reap the full benefits of reciprocity, you need to provide something of real value.
-PDH events provide two things that engineers truly value:
+Webinars provide two things that engineers truly value:

 1. Knowledge